Skip Ribbon Commands

 On October 3, 2022, Willis’s conviction and the convictions of seven others who were framed by Watts and his team were vacated, and the charges were dismissed.

 The exoneration was the second for Willis.
 On April 22, 2022, Willis was exonerated of a December 11, 2003 arrest on drug charges that resulted in a three-year prison sentence.
 In that case, Willis had been charged after he said he was unable to provide information to Mohammed about the location of drugs and guns.
-He was granted a certificate of innocence, and was awarded $60,000 in compensation from the state of Illinois.
+He was granted certificates of innocence for the two convictions and was subsequently awarded a combined $179,000 in compensation from the state of Illinois.
 He filed a federal lawsuit in December 2022.
 He also filed a federal lawsuit against the city of Chicago.

 – Maurice Possley